Skip to content

 inputs = tokenizer(text, return_tensors="pt", padding=True)

-You can generate text using the generate()
+You can now generate a response using the generate() method.

 inputs.input_ids,